 TENANTS LEGAL CENTER

-When values were soaring, many California landlords have taken advantage of the increases in the values of their apartment buildings by turning the units into condominiums and selling them.
+When home values rise, it becomes attractive for landlords or developers to convert apartments to condominiums.
 To understand why, let's do the math.
-A 10 unit apartment building may be worth one million dollars (as an apartment building).
-After the same building is converted to 10 individual condos, each unit may sell for $200,000.00 or more.
-10 units times 200,000 each is two million dollars.
-Therefore the building just doubled in value by converting it!
-Even with permits, renovations and costs of the sales, the building becomes worth so much more than it was as an apartment.
-The downturn in real estate values since 2007 slowed this practice down significantly but they are still out there and may come back during an economic recovery or after many investors bought apartments when they were lower in price.
+An 8 unit apartment building may be worth $1,000,000 (as an apartment building).
+After the same building is converted to 8 individual condos, each unit may sell for $350,000 or more.
+8 units times $350,000 each is $2,800,000, almost triple.
+Even with permits, renovations and costs of the sales, the building could become worth so much more than it was as an apartment.
+The downturn in real estate values since 2007 slowed this practice down significantly BUT after 2013, condominium conversion activity became more active.

-After the Real estate bubble burst in 2009, many apartments being upgraded for sale never became condominiums so they became upscale apartments.
-Some of these became great rentals for tenants.
+After the real estate slow down in 2009, many apartments being upgraded for sale never became condominiums so they became upscale apartments making great rentals for tenants.
 Some owners are now looking at conversions while others are looking to rising rents as the better deal for them.

 As a tenant, you have special rights if you are affected by a condominium conversion.
 Landlords may try and take away your rights by forcing you to move out without all the required notices or simply by the harassment of construction activities during renovation.
 With such conversions, the tenant may be entitled to significant benefits including compensation, more time to look for a place to live or even the first right to buy the unit.
 Seek legal advice if you are being affected by a condominium conversion.